AlexMeyer-Gohde/Linear-DSGE-with-Bernoulli/README.md

 # Linear DSGE with Bernoulli
 Solving Linear DSGE Models with Bernoulli Methods

-The directory strucure is as follows:
+The directory structure is as follows:

 - "algorithm" contains the algorithms with bernoulli_matrix_quadratic.m being the main algorithm